romanokeser/romanokeser/README.md

 <a href="https://www.linkedin.com/in/romano-keser-984a78217/"><img align="left" src="https://github.com/romanokeser/romanokeser/blob/main/linkedin.png" alt="icon | LinkedIn" width="21px"/></a>
 <br>
 ### Skills/Tools used:
+- 🎨 Frontend: ReactJS
+- 🌐 .NET Core, API services
-- SQLite
+- 🗃️ SQLite
-- Figma/Photoshop
+- 🎨 Figma/Photoshop
-- Unity Animator
+- 🕺 Unity Animator
-- DoTween
+- 🧵 DoTween
-- Basic kowledge of compute shaders
+- 🧠 Basic kowledge of compute shaders
-- Desktop App development (WPF .NET)
+- 🖥️ Desktop App development (WPF .NET)

 ### 😶‍ About me:
-I am an IT student at Polytechnic of Međimurje in Čakovec, currently in my third year of advanced university studies.
-During my six-month Erasmus student exchange program in Portugal at IPCA University, I participated in various [projects](https://portal.demola.net/cases/984) and took part in an [Advanced 3D programming](https://github.com/romanokeser/Advanced-3D-programming) study.
-Uhh yeah, and I enjoy working with Unity :)

-### 🌱 Currently Learning:
-- Flutter/Dart
+🎓 I graduated with a degree in Computer Systems from the Polytechnic of Međimurje in Čakovec.
+Since 2023, I’ve been working in Zagreb as part of the R&D team at [CS Computer Systems](https://cs.hr/en/)